GSA/digitalgov.gov/content/posts/2014-10-28-a-picture-is-worth-a-thousand-tokens.md

 To represent popularity, we initially didn&#8217;t know how to compare Instagram comments, Instagram likes, and Flickr views, so we started with something simple knowing that we could tune it once we knew more about our relevancy model.
 For Flickr, we just set the popularity as the number of views.
 For Instagram, we used the sum of the comments and the likes.
 We’re considering weighting them all differently, as it takes more effort to write a comment than to &#8220;like&#8221; something, and simply viewing a photo takes the least effort of all.

-With all that in place, we looked up the Flickr profiles and Instagram usernames for a handful of [our agency customers](http://search.WHATEVER/customers.html) like the [Department of the Interior](http://www.doi.gov/index.cfm), [U.S. Army](http://www.army.mil/), and [USA.gov](http://www.usa.gov/) and started fetching and indexing their photos.
+With all that in place, we looked up the Flickr profiles and Instagram usernames for a handful of [our agency customers]({{< relref "/www.doi.gov/index.cfm), [U.S. Army](http://www.army.mil.md" >}}), and [USA.gov](http://www.usa.gov/) and started fetching and indexing their photos.
 This all happens pretty quickly with enough Sidekiq threads chugging away, even if you are just trying this out on your laptop.

 ## Initial Search Query